PWA Health Group to Restructure Its Services

--- The PWA Health Group announced today a broad restructuring of the services it provides to people living with HIV and AIDS.
+New York, NY -- The PWA Health Group announced today a broad restructuring of the services it provides to people living with HIV and AIDS.
 "The Board felt that we needed to streamline our operation and refocus our efforts on our primary mission -- providing access to useful treatments that otherwise are unavailable," said Jeff Birnbaum, co-chair of the Board of Directors.
 "We believe that, with changes both in funding availability and the direction of sister AIDS organizations, it was time for us to reassess our programs and other areas of need to ensure that scarce resources are not expended on services offered competently by other agencies."

 With its creation in 1987, the PWA Health Group played a central role in pioneering the self-empowerment movement of people living with AIDS.
 Even today, its founding concept of importing, and even manufacturing, promising alternative therapies otherwise unavailable to people struggling with AIDS is considered unique.
 "I am proud of what the PWA Health Group has done, and continues to do, for people with HIV," said Dr. Joseph Sonnabend, a board member of the Health Group and one of its founders.
 "We have made life-saving therapies available and supported consumers in making informed treatment decisions."

 "Fortunately," Dr. Sonnabend continued, "current approved drugs in this country have decreased the need for a number of the therapies we have offered over the years.
 However, we still have individuals who rely on the Health Group for products such as tinidazole and ribavirin, and we will ensure access to these products or expand to include new therapies as the need arises."